 Session 2.
 Front Line Shifts: Writing the Spiritual Perspective in Modernist Art History.
 The start of a two-part session concerned with the historiography of the spiritual dynamic in modern art.
 We’ll look at how slowly the study of spirituality in modern art emerged in art historical scholarship.
 We’ll read texts by W.D.
 MacColl, Sixten Ringbom, and Maurice Tuchman.

 Session 3.
-Front Line Shifts: Writing the Spiritual Perspective in Modernist Art History, Part Two: This session continues to examine the ways in which art history grapples with the writing and inclusion of esoteric, occult, and spiritual themes in art history, engaging with more recent examples.
-We’ll read texts by Daniel A. Siedell, Kenneth E. Silver, and David Morgan.
+Front Line Shifts: Writing the Spiritual Perspective in Modernist Art History, Part Two: This session continues to examine the ways in which art history grapples with the writing and inclusion of esoteric, occult, and spiritual themes, engaging with more recent examples.
+We’ll read texts by Maurice Merleau-Ponty, Kenneth E. Silver, and David Morgan.

 Session 4.
 New Forms of Art Historical Writing: Analytical Tools & Interpretative Models.
-This session looks to how methodological intervention can perhaps address some of the fundamental elements left out of the discourse, as well as open the way to a more divergent and nuanced discourse around modern art with spiritual themes.
-We’ll discuss the importance of transdisciplinarity, the concept of “occulture” as an analytical tool, and consider more innovative and unusual concepts in the writing of art history.
-We’ll read texts by James Elkins, Nina Kokinen, and Barbara Maria Stafford.
+This session looks to how methodological intervention can perhaps address fundamental elements left out of the art historical discourse.
+Collectively, we explore methods and concepts that might pave the way for a more divergent and nuanced approach to the writing of modern art with spiritual, esoteric, and occult themes.
+We’ll discuss the benefits of transdisciplinarity, the concept of “occulture” as an analytical tool, and consider more innovative and unusual concepts in the writing of art history.
+We’ll read texts by James Elkins, Wouter J. Hanegraaff, Nina Kokinen, and Barbara Maria Stafford.